-View Help in the PowerShell Window
+View help in the PowerShell window

-The PowerShell module has embedded help documentation that you can read.

-To access the help for a specific PowerShell command or function:

-• In PowerShell, enter the Get-Help cmdlet.
-When you do this, the help is displayed in the command line.
+The PowerShell module has embedded help documentation.
+To access the help for a specific PowerShell command or function, enter the Get-Help cmdlet.
+The returned help is displayed in the command line.

 If you want to open the help in a separate window, add the ShowWindow parameter to the Get-Help command.
 For example: Get-Help Invoke-CommandTask -ShowWindow